 Led by Leicestershire Partnership NHS Trust (LPT) – and in partnership with Leicester, Leicestershire and Rutland Integrated Care Board (ICB) – the LDA Collaborative will build on the work which has progressed over the previous two years to co-ordinate the transformation of LD&A services, while also overseeing quality, performance and outcomes.

-The LDA Collaborative will also continue to build on closer working arrangements between the local NHS, Leicester City Council, Leicestershire County Council, Rutland Borough Council, and other stakeholders – including voluntary and community organisations.
+The LDA Collaborative will also continue to build on closer working arrangements between the local NHS, Leicester City Council, Leicestershire County Council, Rutland County Council, and other stakeholders – including voluntary and community organisations.
 This cross-organisational approach has provided a unique opportunity for organisations to work together as a system to solve current challenges and ensure better health, better care and efficient use of resources.